 (B) The IRS treats the Master LLC and its subsidiary series as separate entities.

-This will not change the way a normal LLC reports its income, expenses and allocations
+This will not change the way an average LLC reports its income, expenses, and allocations

 for federal tax purposes.
 The bottom–line is that net income will flow through to the

 6. Governance.
 The entire Series (the Master LLC and each subsidiary series) will be